flowground/amazonaws-com-workspaces-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeClientProperties
-### Retrieves a list that describes one or more specified Amazon WorkSpaces clients.
+> Retrieves a list that describes one or more specified Amazon WorkSpaces clients.<br/>

 #### Input Parameters
 * `Action` - _required_